Level Two - Lesson 12

 If a player is receiving a game loss before any game actions have been taken (likely due to a deck check or tardiness), players are not allowed to sideboard before game two.

-If both players receive game losses simultaneously (again, often due to deck checks or tardiness), the game losses offset, and players must still play their full best-of-three match, not a best-of-one.
+If both players receive game losses simultaneously (again, often due to deck checks or tardiness), the game losses are offset, and players must still play their full best-of-three match, not a best-of-one.

 Match Loss